prototypefund/iconet-Foundation-bridge/README.md

    On Ubuntu use `sudo apt install ...`
    On Windows find your `php.ini` by running `php -ini`.
 In that file find the section about dynamic extensions and uncomment the needed ones.

-4. Create a new Database `netB` and a user with access.
+4. Create a new Database `bridge` and a user with access.

 5. Copy `.env.example` to `.env`
    Enter the details for your MYSQL connection.

 6. `php artisan key:generate`

-7. `php artisan migrate --seed` to initialize the DB schema and create some dummy accounts.
-You can login with `t@t.tt` and password `ttttt`.
-More accounts are automatically created in `database/seeders/DatabaseSeeder.php`.
+7. `php artisan migrate --seed` to initialize the DB schema.

-8. `npm ci` installs node packages.
+8. Start the server with `php artisan serve` the default URL is `http://localhost:8000`
-9. Start the server with `php artisan serve` and the development server with `npm run dev` (wich enables hot-swapping and auto-refreshing the page).
-To build the assets only once use `npm run build`
+9. If you need a https connection, you will need something like mkcert or loophole.

 ## Problem solving
 1. Clear caches: